 Kulsoom Ali: Someone Took a Chance on Me

-What she loved about her experience at UH was the level of diversity.
-She graduated with a degree in computer information systems, a male-dominated field, but at UH, she was proud to see other women in her classes.
+Kulsoom Ali appreciated the diversity in classes, activities and events at the University of Houston.
+She graduated with a degree in computer information systems, a largely male-dominated field, but at UH, she was proud to see other women in her classes.

-In order for Kulsoom Ali to explain why she created a scholarship for University of Houston students, she has to go back to 2016, when she was nearing high school graduation.
+In order for Ali to explain why she created a scholarship for UH students, she went back to 2016, detailing she was nearing high school graduation.

 "As excited as I was to experience college," she said, "I honestly didn't know how I'd pay for it.
 I was trying to talk myself down.
 I'd applied for the Tier One Scholarship, but I knew there were so many good students out there.
 I thought, 'What's going to stand out about my story?'”

 Ali kept her word.
-She graduated in May of 2020 and created the scholarship in 2021.
+She graduated in May 2020 and created the scholarship in 2021.
 "I'm young, and I'm not super established, but I started a scholarship as soon as I could.
-This is why I got here: so I could make sure somebody else got this experience too."
+This is why I got here: to make sure somebody else was able to experience this as well."

-She noticed that there wasn't much Muslim hijab representation.
-While other people may feel nervous at being the only person who looks like them in the room, Ali asserted that this "fuels [her] fire."
+She noticed that there wasn't much representation of Muslim women wearing hijab.
+While other people may feel nervous at being the only person who looks like them in the room, Ali asserted that this simply "fuels [her] fire."

 She cited the University as inspiring this attitude.
 "UH embodies that as a spirit.
 We've been discounted in the past.
 Now we're one of the biggest schools in the state.
 I took that underdog spirit with me.
 You're going to underestimate me?
 Just watch."

-She named the scholarship in honor of one of the Muslim religious figures she holds near and dear to her: Imam Ali (as).
+She named the scholarship in honor of one of the Muslim religious figures she holds near and dear: Imam Ali (as).
 "I'm trying to be someone who inspires and does good in their community.
 The scholarship is for anyone who echoes what I value: education and giving back to their community."

 She encouraged others to give back, even if they think it's impossible.
 "Before you've done it, establishing a scholarship seems unachievable or impossible, but take it from me, it is very much possible," she said.
 "As someone who has received a scholarship, I can promise you that you don't know the level of relief and happiness the student is going to feel when they receive this."